25 years since Srebrenica, some victims finally laid to rest

 “I know that many people will never be found,” he added.

-On Saturday, the anniversary of the day the killing began in 1995, Salihovic will finally lay his father to rest in a memorial cemetery at Potocari, just outside Srebrenica, next to 6,610 previously identified victims.
-Draped in green covers, his father’s coffin, and the coffins of eight other victims, were moved to the memorial center several days ago to give the surviving relatives some time to say their final goodbyes.
+On Saturday, the anniversary of the day the killing began in 1995, Salihovic was finally laying his father to rest in a memorial cemetery at Potocari, just outside Srebrenica, next to 6,610 previously identified victims.
+Draped in green covers, his father’s coffin, and the coffins of eight other victims, were moved to the memorial center several days ago to give surviving relatives time to say their final goodbyes.

-Bahrudin cried and prayed over the coffin, but his mother did not muster the strength to join him.
+Bahrudin cried and prayed over the coffin, but his mother could not muster the strength to join him.

 “It means a lot to have at least a few of his bones because for all these years ... we did not know where he is,” Hajrija Salihovic said.
-But she said it will not stop her from imagining his last moments on this earth: “His bones do not tell the story of how he met his death, did he suffer.”
+But she said it will not stop her from agonizing over his last moments on Earth: “His bones do not tell the story of how he met his death.
+Did he suffer?”

 In July 1995, at least 8,000 mostly Muslim men and boys were chased through woods in and around Srebrenica by Serb troops in what is considered the worst carnage of civilians in Europe since World War II.
 The Srebrenica massacre is the only episode of the Bosnian war to be defined as a genocide, including by two U.N. courts.